iluwatar/java-design-patterns/hexagonal/README.md

 ## Programmatic Example

 The Hexagonal Architecture, also known as Ports and Adapters, is a design pattern that aims to create a loosely coupled application where the core business logic is isolated from external interfaces like databases, user interfaces, or third-party services.
 This allows the core application to be independent and easily testable.

+The Java code example below illustrates how Hexagonal Architecture isolates core business logic using dependency injection, making the application highly testable and independent from external components.

 In the provided code, we can see an example of the Hexagonal Architecture pattern in the `App` class and the use of Google's Guice for dependency injection.